 - 6. Pupil number forecasts show that there will be a "bulge" in demand for secondary school places from 2021 to 2023.
-The total number of Year 7 children in BCP is forecast to rise from 4053 in 2020 (Jan 2021 Census figure) to a peak of 4278 (4395 high take-up scenario) in 2022 before falling back to 4082 in 2024. - 7.
-The planning areas with the greatest pressure on places will be Poole Central and Christchurch.
+The total number of Year 7 children in BCP is forecast to rise from 4053 in 2020 (Jan 2021 Census figure) to a peak of 4278 (4395 high take-up scenario) in 2022 before falling back to 4082 in 2024. - The planning areas with the greatest pressure on places will be Poole Central and Christchurch.
 The Christchurch Planned Admissions Number (PAN) is decreasing from 2022.
 This is because schools that are their own admissions authority can set their own PAN. - 8.
 The actual numbers will reflect parental preference in future admissions rounds.
-Over 1,500 secondary age pupils living in Dorset and Hampshire attended secondary schools in BCP in 2020/21, and 950 BCP pupils attended schools in neighbouring authorities. - There are 4416 Year 7 places currently available in BCP for 2022.
+Over 1,500 secondary age pupils living in Dorset and Hampshire attended secondary schools in BCP in 2020/21, and 950 BCP pupils attended schools in neighbouring authorities. - 9.
+There are 4416 Year 7 places currently available in BCP for 2022.
 In order to optimise parental preference, it is intended to add temporary places in 2022 and further temporary places in 2023.
 These additional places will move through the school system with the associated cohort. - 10.
 Discussions have been taking place with schools since before local government reorganisation in April 2019.
 It was originally thought that as many as 300 (including 150 at the new Livingston Free School) temporary places would be required to accommodate the bulge.
 That figure has now been reduced to 150.
+This number will both assure sufficient places are available even in a high take-up scenario, and facilitate parental preferences.
 The United Learning Trust (ULT) has agreed in principle to the temporary expansion of Avonbourne Boys Academy and Avonbourne Girls Academy.
-A feasibility study has established that no new building is required to accommodate the bulge classes; however, some remodelling and refurbishment is required to ensure that the correct teaching and ancillary spaces are available. - 11.
-In order to deliver the remodelling, it is proposed to provide up to £500k to support construction works to be managed by ULT at the academies, on the understanding that: - (a) that the sum will be spent exclusively on remodelling to add capacity
+A feasibility study has established that no new building is required to accommodate the bulge classes; however, some remodelling and refurbishment is required to ensure that the correct teaching and ancillary spaces are available.

-- (b) that a full account of expenditure will be provided - (c) that all relevant public procurement regulations will be followed - (d) that up to 30 temporary Year 7 places in 2022 and a further 30 temporary Year 7 places in 2023 will be made available.
+- 11. In order to deliver the remodelling, it is proposed to provide up to £500k to support construction works to be managed by ULT at the academies, on the understanding that: - (a) that the sum will be spent exclusively on remodelling to add capacity - (b) that a full account of expenditure will be provided - (c) that all relevant public procurement regulations will be followed - (d) that up to 30 temporary Year 7 places in 2022 and a further 30 temporary Year 7 places in 2023 will be made available.
 These additional places will move through the school system with the associated cohort. - 12.
-The sum of £977m for the bulge expansion is included in the Children's Services capital programme for 2021-22 - 13.
+The sum of £.977m for the bulge expansion is included in the Children's Services capital programme for 2021-22.
+The proposed expenditure was inherited from the legacy Bournemouth Borough Council approved budget.
+Original plans were for an additional 300 students and this would be met through the provision of a new modular four classroom block that it was estimated would cost c. £.950m - 13.
 The BCP client side project manager will report progress on the project through the Children's Capital Projects Board to the Director of Education and the Director of Children's Services, the High Needs Board and to elected members as required. - 14.
-There will be a legal agreement with ULT setting out the requirements.
+There will be a legal agreement with ULT setting out the requirements on the completion of the feasibility study.
+This will include a funding agreement capping the contribution of the council at a maximum of £500,000.